CiscoSE/LTRPRG-1100/guide/LTRPRG-1100-02b2-Python-Ex1.md

     $
     ```

-    In Windows, to invoke the Python v2.x interpreter specifically, use the command `py -2`, for example:
+    In Windows, to invoke the Python v2.x interpreter specifically, use the `py -2 -V` and `py -2` commands, for
+    example:

     ```
     $ py -2 -V